Digital-Media/fhooe-web-dock/README.md

 ## Additional Information

-For more details on how to install and work with fhooe-web-dock, see [INSTALL.md](INSTALL.md).
+For more details on installing and working with fhooe-web-dock, see [INSTALL.md](INSTALL.md).

-Are you having trouble with fhooe-web-dock?
+Do you need help with fhooe-web-dock?
 Check the [wiki](https://github.com/Digital-Media/fhooe-web-dock/wiki) for known solutions or open an [issue](https://github.com/Digital-Media/fhooe-web-dock/issues).

 ## Other fhooe Docker Environments